00imvj00/00imvj00/README.md

   - `mqttrs, rust based mqtt encoder/decoder`

 - Quotes ;)
+  - `A Day is the single most powerful resource anyone can have at their disposal`
+  - `Knowledge is the best currency & investment`
+  - `Boredum is the root of all evils`
   - `you humans are so interesting - Ryuk`
   - `Great things are done by a series of small things brought togather - Vincent Van Gogh`
   - `If you have nothing left to give, you are irrelevent - M (James Bond Universe)`